"If a man dies, will he live again?"

 (15) Dr. Thomas Clark, the author of a book called: A Life's Thought on Christ (1897), offered one thousand English pounds to anyone who could find the expression: "immortal", "never-dying", or "ever-living soul", in the Hebrew, Greek, or English Scriptures.
 Dr. Thomas Clark was quite safe in making that offer.
 No one ever earned the money.
 The late W. E. Gladstone wrote with regard to this question: "The natural immortality of the soul is a doctrine wholly unknown to the Holy Scriptures, and standing on no higher plane than that of an ingeniously sustained, but gravely and formidably contested philosophical opinion...It crept into the church by a back door as it were" (Studies Subsidiary to the Works of Bishop Butler, pp. 197-198).
 Think about this!
 The doctrine of the natural immortality of the soul is not taught in the Scriptures at all; it crept into the popular church through the back door of Greek philosophy!

 (16) Those who believe that the soul is immortal generally think that God has so constituted the soul that He Himself cannot possibly destroy it.
 But in Matthew 10:28, we read that God is able to destroy not only the body but also the soul in Gehenna.
 (The King James Version and many other translations mistranslate Gehenna as "Hellfire".
-We will explain in a later study what is meant by "Gehenna.")
+We have shown in other studies what is meant by "Gehenna.")
 Now turn to Ezekiel 18:4.
 There we read: "Look!
 All souls are mine.
 As the soul of father, so also the soul of the son is mine.
 The soul that is sinning will die."
+Many try to change or twist what this verse says to make it say that is the body that is dies, but the soul lives on, but that is not what is says.

 (17) It is the soul, the sentient living being, that does the sinning, and it is the soul, therefore, that is to bear the penalty of sin, and the penalty is distinctly stated to be DEATH.
 The soul that sins will die; "for the wages of sin is death," not eternal torment. -- Romans 6:23.

-(18) When once we understand this, the whole Bible becomes very clear.
+(18) When once we understand this, the whole Bible related to what happens at death becomes very clear.
 Many passages formerly obscure now become very discernible.
 In 1 Timothy 6:15,16, we read: "The King of kings and Lord of lords . . . only has immortality (Strong's #110, athanasia, deathlessness."
 At the time of that writing Jesus, the King of kings and Lord of lords alone had "put on immortality" by a resurrection to the spirit realm.
 The scriptures show that in the resurrection others will also "put on immortality (Strong's #110, athanasia, deathlessness)." -- 1 Corinthians 15:53,54.
+(See our studies: With What Kind of Body Will Be Raised? and The Manner of the Resurrection

 (19) Let us further illustrate: Suppose your friend looked at his watch in his arm and then exclaimed: "I must put on my watch."
 You would think there was something wrong with your friend.
 Why?
 Because he would be trying to put something on that he already had on.
 But many sincere professed Christians say they are immortal, and yet they must put on immortality!
 In 1 Corinthians 15:53,54, the apostle says: "This mortal must put on immortality."
 But they could not put on something if they had it on already!